PhilippaHartley/SKAO-SDC2/miriad_installation/README.md

-This directory contains files that were used to install a 1024 antenna version of MIRIAD on a Ubuntu 22.04.2 LTS system.
+This directory contains custom files that were used to install a 1024 antenna version of MIRIAD on a Ubuntu 22.04.2 LTS system.

+WARNING: this space just collects together the settings used on a specfic machine at a particular point in time.
+Please refer to the developers' [pages](https://www.atnf.csiro.au/computing/software/miriad/INSTALL.html) for the correct and full instructions.

+### Bash script

-The bash script is intended for testing different installation options within the above custom files.
-If the script finds a directory called miriad in its own directory it will first delete it before re-untarring the source files into a new miriad.
-It then runs configure, before copying any necessary modified files from the designated directory to the necessary location in the new miriad directory.
+The bash script, `build_miriad.sh` was used for testing different installation options within the custom files.
+If the script finds a directory called `miriad` in its own directory it will first delete it before re-untarring the source files into a new `miriad`.
+It then runs `configure`, before copying any necessary modified files from the designated directory to the necessary location in the new `miriad` directory.

-Main differences in GNUmakedefs file from default settings produced by configure:
+A binary version of miriad was installed prior to running the source code installation steps.
+Some libraries from the binary version were used during the source code installation.

+### maxdim*.h files

+These `inc/linux64/` files have been edited in order to compile miriad for SKA simulations.
+The number of telescopes required is specfied by `MAXANT=1024`.

+### GNUmakedefs file

+This is a version of the `linux64/` file produced by `configure`.
+It was edited after running configure, in order to solve memory allocation and other issues.
+Main differences between this version of the GNUmakedefs file and the default settings:

 1.